ravi-kumar7/documentation/docs/bank-connect/android-client.md

 # Android Client
 This **SDK** helps users to upload bank statements.
 It includes two methods to upload the file:
-- **Using Netbanking:** In this method user only need to enter the credentials of Net Banking to upload their bank statement.
+- **Using Net Banking:** In this method user only need to enter the credentials of Net Banking to upload their bank statement.
 The server will automatically download and then upload the pdf.
 ::: warning NOTE
 Currently only five banks: **HDFC, Axis, SBI, Kotak** and **ICICI** are supported in this method.
 :::
-- **Uploading manually:** In this method users are required to manually upload the pdf of the bank statement.
+- **Uploading Manually:** In this method users are required to manually upload the pdf of the bank statement.

 :::tip Fetching Transactions
 The client SDK will give you an `entity_id` after successful statement upload.
 This can be used with any of the libraries or REST API to fetch extracted and enriched data like identity, salary, lender, recurring transactions, etc.